aksnzhy/xlearn/doc/api_list.rst

          5 -- field-aware factorization machines (FFM)

   -x <metric>          :  The metric can be 'acc', 'prec', 'recall', 'f1', 'auc' for classification, and
                           'mae', 'mape', 'rmsd (rmse)' for regression.
-On defaurt, xLearn will not print any evaluation metric information (only print loss value).
+On default, xLearn will not print any evaluation metric information (only print loss value).

   -p <opt_method>      :  Choose the optimization method, including 'sgd', adagrad', and 'ftrl'.
 On default,